estuaryoss/estuary-discovery/README.md

     docker-compose up

 ##### Using docker run - eureka registration
 Estuary discovery will boot and it will connect to the Eureka.
-Then it will be able to list all estuary apps.
+Then it will be able to list all apps.

 Start Eureka server with docker: